rodneyshupe/Cookbook/Recipes/InstantPot/ChickenAndDumplingSoup.rst

 Directions
 ----------

-1. Hit “Sauté” on the Instant Pot and adjust so it’s on the “More” or “High” setting.
-Add in the butter and once melted, add in the onion, carrots and celery and sauté for 5 minutes.
-Add the garlic and sauté for 1 minute longer.
+1. Hit "Saute" on the Instant Pot and adjust so it's on the "More" or "High" setting.
+Add in the butter and once melted, add in the onion, carrots and celery and saute for 5 minutes.
+Add the garlic and saute for 1 minute longer.
 2. Then, pour in the broth and stir well.
-Add the chicken and make sure it’s all covered by the broth.
+Add the chicken and make sure it's all covered by the broth.
 Toss the in the bay leaves and secure the lid.
-3. Hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” High Pressure for 10 minutes
+3. Hit "Keep Warm/Cancel" and then hit "Manual" or "Pressure Cook" High Pressure for 10 minutes
 4. When the chicken is done cooking, perform a quick release.
 Discard the bay leaves and remove the chicken from pot with tongs.
 Set chicken aside in a